 This Code is intended to represent a reasonable consensus of what constitutes ordinary and acceptable practice within the timber frame industry.
-Unless specific provisions to the contrary are contained in the contract documents, the practices that are contained herein are considered to be the standard custom for the design, engineering and construction of timber frame structures.
+Unless specific provisions to the contrary are contained in the contract documents, the practices contained herein are considered to be the standard custom for the design, engineering and construction of timber frame structures.
+Contract documents include construction drawings, specifications and construction contracts or agreements.